 Since the COVID-19 crisis began, air cargo has been a vital partner in delivering much-needed medicines, medical equipment (including spare parts/repair components), and in keeping global supply chains functioning for the most time-sensitive materials.
 This has been done through dedicated cargo freighter operations, utilization of cargo capacity in passenger aircraft, and relief flights to affected areas.
 Click below for more information on the specific areas:

 Keeping air cargo flying

 Guidelines on the safe handling of cargo

-See these guidelines: safe handling of cargo & staff safety during COVID-19 (pdf)
+See the guidelines on Safe handling of cargo & staff safety during COVID-19 (pdf).

-These reference guidelines for ground handlers will help all to remain up to date during the COVID-19 outbreak (pdf)
+These reference guidelines for ground handlers (pdf) will help all to remain up to date during the COVID-19 outbreak.

 We are supporting the industry in executing cargo operations using passenger aircraft to enhance shipper connectivity options.
 In response to industry inquiries IATA, in cooperation with various stakeholders, has developed guidance on how to safely transport cargo in the passenger cabin with no presence of passengers.